US Cash Products-Gulf Coast gasoline, diesel down on selling

 under.

-Chicago cycle 2 ULSD rose a half cent to 1.00 cent a gallon
+Chicago cycle 2 ULSD fell a half cent to 0.50 cents a gallon

 to trade at even to the May heating oil futures contract.